ZORO12347/Web-Scraper-Tool/README.md

-# README

-## Web Scraping Script for Andhrajyothy.com
+# 📰 Web Scraping Tool for Andhrajyothy.com

-### Overview
+## Overview 📋

-This Python script scrapes articles from the website "andhrajyothy.com" across various categories and saves them into individual JSON files as soon as a category is completed.
-The script uses the BeautifulSoup library for HTML parsing, the requests library for making HTTP requests, and the random library to mimic different user agents and avoid being blocked.
+This Python-based web scraping tool captures the latest news and articles from "andhrajyothy.com" across various categories, saving each category's articles in structured JSON files.
+Designed with efficient scraping methods, this tool enables seamless data gathering using BeautifulSoup, Requests, and custom error-handling techniques.

+---

-### Requirements
+## Requirements 🛠️

-- Python 3.7 or higher
+- **Python Version**: 3.7 or higher
-- Libraries:
-  - requests
-  - beautifulsoup4
-  - json
+- **Libraries**:
+  - `requests` 📥 - For fetching webpage content.
+  - `beautifulsoup4` 🥣 - For HTML parsing and extracting article data.
+  - `json` 📦 - For saving and managing scraped content.

+---

-### Creating a Virtual Environment
+## Virtual Environment Setup 🌐

-1. Create a virtual environment named `myenv`:
+1. **Create a Virtual Environment**:
    ```bash
    conda create -n myenv python=3.7
    ```